mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/projects/project-deployments/continuous-delivery/index.md

 Create a secret that Kommander uses to deploy the contents of your GitOps repository:

 <p class="message--note"><strong>NOTE: </strong>This dialog box creates a <code>types.kubefed.io/v1beta1, Kind=FederatedSecret</code> and this is not yet supported by DKP CLI.
-Use the GUI, as shown above, to create a federated secret or create a <code>FederatedSecret</code> manifest and apply it to the project namespace.
+Use the GUI, as described above, to create a federated secret or create a <code>FederatedSecret</code> manifest and apply it to the project namespace.
 Learn more about <a href="../../project-secrets/">FederatedSecrets</a>.</p>

 Kommander secrets (for CD) can be configured to support any of the following three authentication methods:

-- HTTPS Authentication (shown above)
+- HTTPS Authentication (described above)
 - HTTPS self-signed certificates
 - SSH Authentication